Sweethearts (American game show): Home Viewer Sweepstakes

 Home viewers had the chance to get in on the fun by playing the home viewer game.
 Just like the panelists on the show, home viewers must watch and listen to all three stories (one from each of the three couples) and after they have seen and heard from all three, the home viewer must then vote on which one of the three is true simply by calling their respective 900 number.
 The winning home viewer selected at random would win a nice prize.

-British Version

-The original British version produced by Anglia was hosted by Larry Grayson and announced by John Benson aired on ITV from March 31 until June 23, 1987.